 With a roomy toe box and responsive traction, these shoes have quickly become one of our favorites for long days on the trail.
 The breathable upper kept our feet cool on the Appalachian Trail even in the heat of summer, and the ESS rock plate provided plenty of protection.

-For more technical terrain, you may need a sole with more aggressive tread, but for dirt, mud, and even pavement, the Runventure will get you there in comfort and style.
+For more technical terrain, you may need a sole with more aggressive tread.
+But for dirt, mud, and even some pavement, the Runventure will get you there in comfort and style.

 Weight: 7.4 oz.